avazahedi/computational-mechanics/module_03/04_Getting_to_the_root.md

     i_zeros = np.nonzero(delta_sign_f!=0)
 ```

 On these three lines, you are looking for sign-changes in the array `f`.
 First, you get just the sign of each array value with `np.sign`.
 Then, you look at the changes in sign with the difference between f[i] and f[i-1] for i=1...len(f).
 Finally, you get the indices sign changes by looking for nonzero elements in `delta_sign_f`.

 +++

 ## Discussion

 Why can't you just consider cases where `delta_sign_f>0`?
 Why do you care about all nonzero sign changes?

++++

+Checking delta_sign_f>0 only accounts for when the second element is larger than the first element, but we want to see any changes so we have to check for both delta_sign_f>0 and delta_sign_f<0.

 ```{code-cell} ipython3
 def incsearch(func,xmin,xmax,ns=50):